tmspzz/adventofcode/2019/Elixir/README.md

 # Notes

-Disclaimer: I'm learning Elixir by completing Avdent of Code problems.
+Disclaimer: I'm learning Elixir by completing Advent of Code problems.
 Don't take this as idiomatic code.